tylerlong/slim_text/README.md

     4. auto complete
 99. marketing
     4. upload promotion images to chrome web store
+    5. submit news to oschina.net
+    6. update the page in gurudigger
+    7. update the page in ruby-china
+    8. create a weibo tweet
+    9. reply users in oschina.net and ruby-china
 104. minor bug: unsaved content, refresh page, page title changed to "chrome-extension://...."
     1. if the title does not start with "* ", is OK
     2. I think it is a bug of chrome
 105. introduce plugin system
     1. page actions, to change the appearance or behavior of the software, such as change background, such as define new shortcut key
     2. advanced feature, postpone
+    3. is it viable and practical?
 107. provide multiple themes and icons, the user can switch themes and icons
 111. bug: windows 7 C: / Windows / System32 / drivers, can not see the etc/ folder
 112. bug: slow when open windows 7 C: / Windows / System32